foldedtoad/dwm3000/README.md

 ### Terminology
 * "Decawave" means "Qorvo/Decwave".
 Decawave was recently acquiered by Qorvo.
 * "DWS3000" is the Qorvo/Decawave DevKit which implements a DWM3000-series module on an Arduino form-factor board.
 * "PCA10056" means "Nordic nRF52840DK board".
+* "PCA10040" means "Nordic nRF52832DK board".
+* "PCA100xx" means either the PCA10056 or PCA10040 board.

-The PCA10056 board is part of DevKit for the Nordic nRF52840 SoC product.
-The PCA10056 board form-factor is compliant with the Arduino form-factor layout, thus allowing the DWS3000 shield plugged on top of the PCA10056 board.
+The PCA100xx boards are part of the Nordic nRF52-series DevKit products.
+The PCA100xx board's form-factor is compliant with the Arduino form-factor layout, thus allowing the DWS3000 shield plugged on top of the PCA100xx boards.

 ### Assumptions
 * This project assumes some familiarity with the Zephyr RTOS.
 Zephyr is relativey easy to install and learn, and there are good tutorials available which explain how to establish a working version of Zephyr on your development system.

-* The example projects have been developed using the PCA10056 and the DWS3000 Arduino-shild board.
+* The example projects have been developed using the PCA10040 and the DWS3000 Arduino-shield board.

 ### Overview of Changes from Decawave's SDK code
 The major changes from the original Decawave project are: